mspiez/network-automation-tools/09-Telegraf-and-Grafana/README.md

 Collecting metrics using Telegraf and Prometheus is great, but without proper visualization it is not that useful.
 Obviously using prometheus query language(promQL) can be used directly form Prometheus instance, but still it is much more intuitive to use Grafana UI.

 In this tutorial, metrics like uptime, CPU, memory, interfaces are being collected from R1 and R2, passed to Prometheus and finally presented in Grafana UI.
-There not much more work to be done then just run following command:
+There is not much more work to be done then just run the following command:

 ```
 $ docker-compose up